Breadcrumb

 Watchful waiting

-If you have been diagnosed with ME/CFS, pay attention to any new symptoms and report them to your doctor.
+If you have been diagnosed with ME/CFS, pay attention to any new or worsening symptoms and report them to your doctor.
 Although ME/CFS can cause a variety of symptoms, new symptoms could be caused by another illness or medical condition that may need to be evaluated and treated.

 Who to see